Eighteenth week of 2018 edition!

 Good lists are hard.
-Sorry if I'm repeating myself, but really, an interesting and engaging list in this age of click-bait headlines is an achievement.
-This post from I Drink and Watch Anime does something even more amazing -- or concerning, depending on your perspective: It matched my tastes almost completely (no that's not an insult to the writer)!
-The post presents the writer's top 5 powerful women from shonen anime -- and there are some excellent choices!
-The only entry I would have done differently is only because that choice was from an anime I haven't seen -- yet.
+Sorry if I’m repeating myself, but really, an interesting and engaging list in an age of click-bait headlines is an achievement.
+This post from I Drink and Watch Anime does something even more amazing — or concerning, depending on your perspective: It matched my tastes almost completely!
+The post presents the writer’s top 5 powerful women from shonen anime — and there are some excellent choices!
+The only entry I would have done differently is only because that choice was from an anime I haven’t seen — yet.
 The post convinced me to add that series to my backlog.
 What series?
 What character?
-You'll need to read the article to find out!
+You’ll need to read the article.

 TTT: Top Ten Tuesday-Ten Reasons Why I’m Loving Uma Musume: Pretty Derby…pssst It’s Mainly Because The Girls Are Super Pretty

 What?
 Another list?
-Yes, another list!
-This one makes me reflect on my amazement that every week I watch Uma Musume: Pretty Derby, and I walk away happy.
-What is it about this show?
-This post from KAWAIIPAPERPANDAS gives another answer to that question.
+Yes, another list.
+Another good list!
+The one continues to fuel my amazement that every week I watch Uma Musume: Pretty Derby, I walk away happy.
+This post from KAWAIIPAPERPANDAS gives yet another set of compelling reasons to watch this show.
 Does the post focus on the characters?
 The comedy?
 The astonishingly widespread adorability of the characters?
-You'll need to read the article to find out.
+You’ll need to read the article to find out.

 How do you react when a creator you respect does something terrible?
-For example, let's say you enjoyed Rurouni Kenshin.
-Let's say that it was meaningful to you during an important phase of your life.
-What do you do when you learn its creator, Nobuhiro Watsuki, was convicted of child pornography?
-That's tough question, and it's one that this article from Mechanical Anime Reviews explores in a very personal way.
+For example, let’s say you enjoyed Rurouni Kenshin.
+Let’s say that it was meaningful to you during an important phase of your life.
+What do you do when you learn its creator Nobuhiro Watsuki, was convicted of child pornography?
+That’s tough question, and it’s one that this article from Mechanical Anime Reviews reveals a very personal perspective on this difficult question.